mattlean/lean-js-app-starter/README.md

 Render React components on the server and neatly integrate your browser and Node.js codebases together.

 ### 🏛️ Build For Production
 Create a production ready build with one simple command.
 Minification and exclusion of unused code are all handled for you.
-Only the necessary JavaScript transformations and CSS vendor prefixes for targeted browsers are included.
+Only the necessary JavaScript transformations/polyfills and CSS vendor prefixes for targeted browser versions are included.
 This ensures the build works everywhere you need while being the smallest size possible.

 ### 🔧 Fully Customizable
 If you ever need to change the configuration for anything, you can easily do so.
-The starting codebases are small, easy to understand, and ready to adjust to all of your needs.
+The starting codebases are small, documented, easy to understand, and ready to adjust to all of your needs.

 ## Get Started
 ### 🏄‍ Web Browser